Learn-Together-Pro/CgArt/curriculum/tasks/modeling_and_texturing.md

-# These tasks are aimed at testing your skills in modeling and procedural texturing
+# These tasks are aimed at testing your skills in modeling, procedural texturing and baking
 ## ❌ Reproduce a street lamp model with glowing bulb inside
 ![lamp](/curriculum/reproduce/street_lamp.jpg)
 ## ❌ Reproduce pipes and bake procedurals textures